TUI Design

 Canonical example — Claude token setup flow

-This is the reference example for how to design any multi-step TUI flow in jackin', and it is shipped.
+This is the reference example for how to design any multi-step TUI flow in jackin, and it is shipped.
 Every screen reuses a component from the catalog above; the flow adds zero new widgets and only extends op_picker (OpPickerMode::Create).
 Read this whenever you design a new flow and ask "which existing component is each of my screens?" before writing any code.

 The flow configures a Claude OAuth token, launched entirely from inside jackin console — the operator never leaves the console and never runs a CLI command.